 Family Law is an increasingly varied area of practice, especially given the way society’s view on family is changing.
 Family law includes a wide range of legal issues dealing with families in conflict, often emotional and highly charged; this requires special sensitivity and a broad array of skills.
 While divorce and legal separation are the more common areas of practice, our attorneys are skilled at handling all family law matters.
-A brief list of a few areas of family law we handle are: adoption, divorce, child custody, child support, grandparent visitation, and domestic violence.
+A brief list of a few areas of family law we handle are: adoption, divorce, child custody, child support, grandparent visitation, alimony, and domestic violence.

 We center our lives around our families; if they break apart, it severely impacts our emotional, professional and financial lives.
 Alderman & Hutcherson understands that our family law clients are under a lot of stress, and we support them in any way we can.
 If you are facing family law issues, we want to help.

 We help our clients through whatever legal challenges they face in their family lives so they can put the issue behind them, move on and prosper in the rest of their lives.

 Adoption creates a permanent legal relationship between the adopting parents and the child, while undoing all legal relationships between the child and his or her biological parents.
 Once the adoption is finalized, the adopting family will have the same legal status as if the child were naturally born to them.
 The courts look to the best interest of the child when creating a new family unit.
 Because of this, the primary goal of any adoption is to promote a stable loving, permanent family for a minor child.
 Learn more about stepparent adoption.